HNXJ/MentalArthGraph/README.md

 ## Connectivity

 In a system like human brain, the similarity between recorded signals (electromagnetic, chemical, etc...) can give us a good information about functions of brain and later investigations about related diseases.
 The similarity criterion and variable normalizations finally form a weight matrix that can be transformed into a weighted graph, and if criterion is causal, a directional graph.
+Due to lower SNR than some other type of signals, we did not apply causal methods (Granger, Phase, etc...) on this dataset.

 ### Local connectivity effects